 July 5-25, 2015

 The John Wesley Honors College (JWHC) invites rising high school juniors and seniors who aspire to Christ-centered academic excellence to join us on campus for a three-week immersion in a Christian liberal learning community.
 The 2015 Summer Scholars Program in Liberal Arts & Leadership gives students a glimpse into the special kind of academic experience the JWHC offers.
-Through coursework and numerous co-curricular opportunities, Summer Honors Scholars will explore and grapple with the big questions of human existence and develop a vision for servant leadership in community with honors college faculty, staff, and students.
-Summer Honors Scholars should graduate from this intensive program with an intimate understanding of what a collegiate honors education is all about and will be well-prepared to embrace their eventual college career as an expression of their kingdom-of-God calling.
+Through coursework and enriching co-curricular opportunities, Summer Honors Scholars will explore and grapple with the big questions of human existence and develop a vision for servant leadership in community with Honors College faculty, staff, and students.
+Summer Honors Scholars will grow intellectually and spiritually in the misdst of their holistic learning experiences.
+And ultimately, graduates of this intensive program will leave with an intimate understanding of the nature and purpose of a collegiate honors education and will be well-prepared to embrace their eventual college career as an expression of their kingdom-of-God calling.

 The 2015 Summer Scholars Program in Liberal Arts and Leadership will be held on the Marion campus of Indiana Wesleyan University from July 5-25.
 Scholars who complete the program will earn four units of college credit (transferrable to any university) and are guaranteed an invitation to participate in the JWHC Interview Day and Scholarship Competition if they decide to apply for admission into the John Wesley Scholars Program.